geerlingguy/ansible-role-nodejs/README.md

 The user for whom the npm packages will be installed can be set here, this defaults to ansible_ssh_user

-    nodejs_forever: true

-Whether to install Forever, a simple process manager for Node.js.
-With forever installed, you can start a Node.js app with the command `forever start /path/to/app.js`, and manage the app via `forever` much the same as you would manage other services on your server with `service`.

     nodejs_npm_global_packages: []

 Add a list of npm packages with a `name` and (optional) `version` to be installed globally.
 For example: